No pricing info available

 Hospital gives reasonable treatment but poor sorting

-Tel Aviv Sourasky Medical Center (Ichilov Medical Center), can be found in Arison New Hospitalization Building, Tel Aviv, Israel and offers its patients Bone Marrow Transplant procedures as well as 428 other procedures, across 29 different procedure categories.
-At present, there is no pricing information for Bone Marrow Transplant procedures at Tel Aviv Sourasky Medical Center (Ichilov Medical Center).
-The pricing information is quite specialised, so it's only available on request.
-Many medical professionals work at the Clinic, with 13 in total, and Tel Aviv Sourasky Medical Center (Ichilov Medical Center) is accredited by just one known accreditations institute, JCI Accredited
+Tel Aviv Sourasky Medical Center (Ichilov Medical Center), located in Arison New Hospitalization Building, Tel Aviv, Israel offers patients Bone Marrow Transplant procedures among its total of 428 available procedures, across 29 different specialties.
+Currently, there's no pricing information for Bone Marrow Transplant procedures at Tel Aviv Sourasky Medical Center (Ichilov Medical Center), as all prices are available on request only.
+There are many specialists available at the Clinic, with 13 in total, and they are accredited by JCI Accredited

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?